david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       The Ag-Analytics® Yield Forecast API uses Artificial Intelligence algorithms to forecast the yield on a given field, based on geospatial data.

-      Noted : If you want to know more details, please refer to the following link. [[Ag-Analytics DEM service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service)]
+      Noted : If you want to know more details, please refer to the following link. [[Ag-Analytics YieldAI service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service)]

       ![Project Image](images/YieldAI-service.png)